IraAngeles-IBM/AseanDEG/IBMCLOUDCREATE.md

 1. Proceed to [IBM Cloud registration site](https://ibm.biz/BdqHxa)

-2. Fill in the account details and click on the create button at the botoom
+2. Fill in the account details and click on the create button at the botoom (account creation)

  ![Create IBM Cloud account](assets/ibmcloudcreate.png)